memflask/og-aws/cloud-formation.md

 CloudFormation allows you to define these stacks in a template using [JSON](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#aws-properties-ec2-instance-syntax.json) or [YAML](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#aws-properties-ec2-instance-syntax.yaml).
 CloudFormation is one of the major services underpinning AWS' [infrastructure as code capabilities](https://d0.awsstatic.com/whitepapers/DevOps/infrastructure-as-code.pdf) and is crucial in enabling repeatable and consistent deployments of infrastructure.

+## What is pricing model of Cloud Formation
 - CloudFormation itself has [no additional charge](https://aws.amazon.com/cloudformation/pricing/); you pay for the underlying resources.